yegor256/blog/_drafts/_threecopies.md

 I created [ThreeCopies](http://www.threecopies.com).

 It's a very simple hosted executor of bash scripts, which you edit through a web interface.
-Then, one of our servers starts a Docker container ([yegor256/threecopies](https://hub.docker.com/r/yegor256/threecopies/) is the image, here is the [`Dockerfile`](https://github.com/yegor256/threecopies/blob/master/src/docker/Dockerfile)) and runs your script inside.
+Then one of our servers starts a Docker container ([yegor256/threecopies](https://hub.docker.com/r/yegor256/threecopies/) is the image, here is the [`Dockerfile`](https://github.com/yegor256/threecopies/blob/master/src/docker/Dockerfile)) and runs your script inside.

 The script starts every hour, every day and every week.
 Hence the name: "three copies."
 It's good practice for data backup to create separate copies with different regularities.
-Also, you might put different data into different copies.
+Also, you might want to put different data into different copies.
 To help your script understand which copy is running at any particular time we pass the `$period` environment variable into it, with the value of either `hour`, `day`, or `week`.

-How your script pulls the data, packages it, and archives&mdash;depends on the data.
+How your script pulls the data, packages it, and archives it, depends on the data.
 I created a short cheat sheet for most common scenarios.
 This is how I backup the MySQL database for [thePMP](http://www.thepmp.com), for example: